 As the only son, I was occasionally included in the packing process.
 “Henry, could you put this suitcase in the car,” my dad would say, and then he’d come out five minutes later to inspect my work, often adjusting the suitcase a few inches to the left or turning it upside down for reasons unknown to me at the time.

 Looking back, it’s clear that my father was training me.
 I was the unwitting apprentice being taught how to pack a boot to his lofty standards, and that handshake, years later, marked my graduation.

 I don’t pack boots very often these days.
 I ditched my wheels a few years ago and now do my best to avoid other people’s cars too.
-But packing is a transferable skill.
-Whether it’s decluttering a basement or helping my mum to move house, there’s always a job for Tetris Boy to do.
+But packing is a transferable skill, so whether I’m decluttering a basement or helping my mum to move house, there’s always a job for Tetris Boy to do.